pouya1212/ssl-guided-ldm-duv-breast-cancer/README.md

 4. **Training and Synthetic Patch Generation**
    Follow [cvlab-stonybrook/Large-Image-Diffusion](https://github.com/cvlab-stonybrook/Large-Image-Diffusion) for using the embeddings to train the LDM and generate synthetic DUV patches. configs can be found here configs/LDM_vq_4.yaml
+   Also, an example of class dataset for training LDM can be found here data/tumor_til.py

-5. For running the framework after generation of the synthetic patches, simply run:
+6. For running the framework after generation of the synthetic patches, simply run:

 python3 main.py --model_type ViT-B_16 --fp16 --fp16_opt_level O2